 Based on the DataMaster’s results, what was my client’s BrAC at the time of the driving?

 Can you state beyond a reasonable doubt, based on the DataMaster’s result, that my client was above .08 percent BAC at the time of the driving?

 Representing clients in Ann Arbor, Canton, Brighton, Howell, Saline, Adrian, Taylor, Plymouth, Northville, Westland, Ypsilanti, Pittsfield Towsnhip, Warren, Sterling Heights, Farmington, Pontiac, Romulus, Lansing, Novi, South Lyon, Southfield, Birmingham, Bloomfield Hills, Royal Oak, Troy, Rochester, Jackson, East Lansing, Garden City, Livonia, Dearborn, Detroit, St Clair Shores, Hazel Park, Ferndale, Madison Heights, Waterford, Milford, Shelby Township Clarkston, Oak Park, Berkley, Fraser, Sterling Heights, Clinton Township and others throughout Washtenaw, Wayne, Monroe, Jackson, Macomb, Ingham, Lenawee, Livingston and Oakland County.

-Representing clients faced with DUI/drunk driving, retail fraud, possession of marijuana, domestic violence, MIP/minor in possession and other misdemeanor and some felony charges.
+Representing clients faced with DUI/drunk driving, retail fraud, possession of marijuana, domestic violence, MIP/in possession and other misdemeanor and felony charges.